matusm/DataSeriesPod/README.md

 A Simple C# Data Logging Library.

 ## DataSeriesPod
 This class provides basic functionality for recording and processing data values.
-It is typically used for preprocessing of frequently arriving sensor data.
+It is typically used for preprocessing and data reduction of frequently arriving sensor data.

 ## Key features